bentoml/BentoML/README.md

 reporting issues, contribute to the documentation and create sample gallery projects.
 For our most recent stable release, see the [0.13-LTS branch](https://github.com/bentoml/BentoML/tree/0.13-LTS).

-- [Getting Started](https://docs.bentoml.org/) - Overview of the BentoML documentation and related resources
+- [Documentation](https://docs.bentoml.org/) - Overview of the BentoML docs and related resources
 - [Tutorial: Intro to BentoML](https://docs.bentoml.org/en/latest/tutorial.html) - Learn by doing!
 In under 10 minutes, you'll serve a model via REST API and generate a docker image for deployment.
 - [Main Concepts](https://docs.bentoml.org/en/latest/concepts/index.html) - A step-by-step tour for learning main concepts in BentoML
 - [Examples](https://github.com/bentoml/gallery) - Gallery of sample projects using BentoML